byPG/GSAP-Animations/README.md

-Example of Animation Banners (advertisements) with using GSAP (Java Script).
+Example of the Animation Banners (advertisements) with using GSAP (Java Script).